FragileTech/ml-ops-quickstart/docs/source/_autoapi_templates/index.rst

 core utilities and high-level ones.

-* **Core API:** This routines are locate within the `mloq.api` that show the different features of the library can be accessed programmatically.
+* **Core API:** This routines are located within the `mloq.api` that show the different features of the library can be accessed programmatically.